awesome-davian/awesome-reviews-kaist/cvpr-2021-miaod-eng.md

 </center>
 </figure>

 Among the instances, there are informative ones \(colored red\) that would benefit our model the most.
-Just as a human learner would learn the most from the subjects they do not know, these informative instaces are the ones our model must uncertain about.
+Just as a human learner would learn the most from the subjects they do not know, these informative instances are the ones our model must uncertain about.
 And the goal of this whole paper is ***to find the most informative bags of instances***.

 ### **Formal Definition**